-The American Exploration & Production Council (AXPC), the Gas and Oil Association of West Virginia (GO-WV), the Marcellus Shale Coalition (MSC), and the Ohio Oil and Gas Association (OOGA) respectfully submit comments on the Notice of Proposed Rulemaking relating to the clean hydrogen production credit in Internal Revenue Code Section 45V (REG-117631-23, "Proposed regulations") published by the Department of the Treasury ("Treasury") and the Internal Revenue Service ("IRS").
+The Ohio Oil & Gas Association (OOGA) respectfully submits comments on the Notice of Proposed Rulemaking relating to the clean hydrogen production credit in Internal Revenue Code Section 45V (REG-117631-23, "Proposed Regulations") published by the Department of the Treasury ("Treasury") and the Internal Revenue Service ("IRS").
 These rules are essential to ensuring that the Companies we represent have the certainty they need to expand their decarbonization investments and their role in the hydrogen economy.
-However, our organizations are concerned that the rules contain limitations and restrictions that are inconsistent with the Inflation Reduction Act and will threaten the Biden administration's efforts to support the growth of America's clean hydrogen industry, which is necessary to achieve needed, substantial emissions reductions from critical industrial sectors.
+However, OOGA is concerned that the rules contain limitations and restrictions that are inconsistent with the statute and will threaten the Biden Administration's efforts to support the growth of America's clean hydrogen industry, which is necessary to achieve needed, substantial emissions reductions from critical industrial sectors.